ccallawa/alyvix_service_doc/video_tutorials.rst

 .. rubric:: Installing the Alyvix-NetEye module

-Here we lay out the reasons why you should use Visual Monitoring to keep tabs on the performance of your Outlook clients.
+Here we lay out the reasons why you should use Synthetic Monitoring to keep tabs on the performance of your Outlook clients.
 The video describes the IT benefits of using Alyvix Service in an implemented use case at an IT company that extensively uses Microsoft's email, calendar and contacts application to keep its employees and customers communicating smoothly.